Lead Safe Web Resources Include:

-Children become lead poisoned after inhaling lead particles or ingesting lead dust or lead paint chips.
+Children become lead poisoned after inhaling lead particles or ingesting lead dust, lead paint chips, or lead-contaminated soil.
 Children six-years-old and younger are at greatest risk for lead poisoning due to their rapidly growing bodies and the tendency to put their hands or other objects, which may be contaminated with lead dust, into their mouth.
 Since symptoms rarely show, the only way to confirm if a child has lead poisoning is through a blood test.

 Lead blood testing is mandatory at 12 and 24 months for all Medicaid recipients, children residing in high-risk ZIP code areas, and children with any additional risk factors.
 All City of Springfield zip codes are classified by the Ohio Department of Health as high-risk zip code areas.
 Clark County identified high-risk zip codes are 45502, 45503, 45504, 45505, 45506, 45324, 43078, 43140, and 45387.